-This page titled 6.1: Death and Dying is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.1.1: Death and Dying is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-10.1: Death and Dying by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 10.1: Death and Dying by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-6.2: Most Common Causes of Death
+14.1.2: Most Common Causes of Death